tnordquist/intergalactic-unknown/docs/index.md

 ## Functionality
 + Structured stack based gameplay - during each stack the user will need to make a structured series of decisions.
 Each stack is broken into phases.
 Each phase will also provide an environment defining photo to compliment the informational text and buttons on the bottom half of the screen.
 + The first phase starts with visiting the space station.
 Here you make planetary pathway decisions where you must decide between two paths of three planets total.
-Each path only shows limited information, for example you can only see the first two planets and *"hidden"* planets are never visible.
+Each path only shows limited information, for example the user may only see the first two planets.
+There are also *"hidden"* planets that are never visible in the forecast.
 At the space station the user may also build materials using their resources stored in their ship.
 + Once the user leaves the space station they enter the Space Phase, but don't let the name fool you.
 The Space Phase can quickly become the Random Event Phase if a random roll of the dice indicates it to take place of the space phase(internal only or visual representation undecided).
-  + The Space Phase simply deducts from the fuel supply and prompts you to proceed to the first planet.
+  + The Space Phase simply deducts from the fuel supply and prompts the user to proceed to the first planet.
   + The Random Event Phase has multiple options (also decided by a dice roll).
     + Gas Leak (Ship Damage)
     + Space Pirate Theft (Mined Resources,Ship Modifiers, Fuel, Ship Damage)